riyav5363/Employee-Directory/README.md

 # Employee Directory

 This project basically keeps the list of all the employees and has a search functionality using which we search any employee by its name .
-I have also added pagination in order to view all the pages available in the dataset
+I have also added pagination in order to view all the pages available in the dataset.
+I have used react for the overall structure and tailwind css to provide styling to it

 ### Deployed Site on Netlify
 [https://employee-directory-riya.netlify.app/](https://employee-directory-riya.netlify.app/)